-Today we are looking at ways to teach obedience, one of the most foundational character traits to teach our kids
+Today we are looking at Specific and Practical Ways to Teach Obedience, one of the most foundational character traits to teach our kids!

 If you love me, you will obey my commandments.
 John 14:15

 Jesus told his disciples that if they love him, they will obey his commandments.
 We can’t be truly following Jesus unless we are obeying what He calls us to do.
 The utmost desire of my heart is to see my children walking in truth and knowing Jesus as their Savior and friend.
 This relationship begins with first learning to submit to the authority of your parents.
 Children are commanded to be obedient to their parents.

 Children, obey your parents in the Lord, for this is right.
 “Honor your father and mother” (this is the first commandment with a promise), “that it may go well with you and that you may live long in the land.
 Ephesians 6:1-3

 Obedience is something that must be trained and practiced.

 Train up a child in the way he should go even when he is old he will not depart from it.
 Proverbs 22:16

 We train our children to listen to their bodies when they feel the urge to go and respond immediately to that feeling.
 If they are too busy to listen, accidents happen.
 In the same way, a child needs to learn to be attentive to your voice and to immediately respond.
 If not, they could wind up at the bottom of the pool or in the middle of a car coming scenario.